TheDerpyCat/Sortbox/README.md

 # Sortbox
-Program to create and organize a list of a set of items.
+A program used to create and organize a list of a set of items.